 -

-Prawn is an excellent PDF generation library for ruby, and we use it for all our PDF needs at work.
+Prawn is an excellent PDF generation library for ruby, and we use it for all our PDF needs at work (Webbernet at time of writing).
 Their manual is some of the best documentation I have read.
 Recently, I needed to set a different background image on every page of a PDF I was generating.
 The prawn documentation, while good, only shows how to use a background image for the whole PDF:

 img = "some/image/path.jpg" Prawn::Document.generate(filename, background: img, margin: 100) do |pdf| pdf.text 'My report caption', size: 18, align: :right end